Synaptara/hustlehubwebpage/README.md

 <hr>

 <p align="center">
-  ⭐ If you like this project, give it a star on GitHub!
+  ⭐ If you like this project, give it a star
 </p>